 VAT

-The standard VAT rate is 20%, the reduced rate is 10%.
-Reduced rate of 10% is applicable for specific categories of goods, such as basic groceries, books, newspapers, magazines, medicines, etc. and accommodation services (code 55 under CPA).
+The standard VAT rate is 20%, the reduced rate is 10% and 5%.
+Reduced rate of 10% is applicable for specific categories of goods, such as basic groceries, books, newspapers, magazines, medicines, etc. and for services such as accommodation services, restaurant and catering services and specific services related with sport activities.
+Reduced rate of 5% is applicable only for delivery of a building or construction works on a building that meets the conditions for state-supported rental housing.

 The export of goods and services is zero rated.
 The intra-community supplies of goods are zero rated under certain conditions.